EasyPost/easypost-node/UPGRADE_GUIDE.md

 API responses are now returned as plain JSON-compatible objects instead of model class instances.

-Instance helper methods such as `shipment.lowestRate()` remain available on returned objects:
+Helper methods such as `shipment.lowestRate()` remain available on returned objects where applicable:

 ```javascript
 const shipment = await client.Shipment.create({ ... });